-(i) Payments in the Event of Forfeitures; Fractional Shares.
-Unless otherwise determined by the Committee, in the event of a forfeiture of an Award with respect to which a Participant paid cash or other consideration, the Participant shall be repaid the amount of such cash or other consideration.
-No fractional Shares shall be issued or delivered pursuant to the Plan or any Award.
+Shares shall be issued or delivered pursuant to the Plan or any Award.
 The Committee shall determine whether cash, other Awards or other property shall be issued or paid in lieu of such fractional shares or whether such fractional shares or any rights thereto shall be forfeited or otherwise eliminated.

-(j) Governing Law.
-The validity, construction and effect of the Plan, any rules and regulations under the Plan, and any Award Agreement shall be determined in accordance with the laws of the State of Delaware without giving effect to principles of conflict of laws, and applicable federal law.

-(k) Non-U.S. Laws.
-The Committee shall have the authority to adopt such modifications, procedures, and subplans as may be necessary or desirable to comply with provisions of the laws of foreign countries in which the Company or its Subsidiaries may operate to assure the viability of the benefits from Awards granted to Participants performing services in such countries and to meet the objectives of the Plan.

-(1) Plan Effective Date and Shareholder Approval; Termination of Plan.
+- (j) Governing Law.
+The validity, construction and effect of the Plan, any rules and regulations under the Plan, and any Award Agreement shall be determined in accordance with the laws of the State of Delaware without giving effect to principles of conflict of laws, and applicable federal law. - (k) Non-U.S. Laws.
+The Committee shall have the authority to adopt such modifications, procedures, and subplans as may be necessary or desirable to comply with provisions of the laws of foreign countries in which the Company or its Subsidiaries may operate to assure the viability of the benefits from Awards granted to Participants performing services in such countries and to meet the objectives of the Plan. - (l) Plan Effective Date and Shareholder Approval; Termination of Plan.
 The Plan shall become effective on the Effective Date, which is the date the Plan was approved by shareholders of the Company eligible to vote in the election of directors, by a vote sufficient to meet the requirements of Code Sections 162(m) (if applicable) and 422, Rule 16b-3 under the Exchange Act (if applicable), applicable requirements under the rules of any stock exchange or automated quotation system on which the Shares may be listed or quoted, and other laws, regulations, and obligations of the Company applicable to the Plan.
 Awards may be granted subject to shareholder approval, but may not be exercised or otherwise settled in the event the shareholder approval is not obtained.
 The Plan shall terminate at the earliest of (a) such time as no Shares remain available for issuance under the Plan, (b) termination of this Plan by the Board, or (c) the tenth anniversary of the Effective Date.
 Awards outstanding upon expiration of the Plan shall remain in effect until they have been exercised or terminated, or have expired.

-CASUAL MALE RETAIL GROUP, INC. Notice of 2008 Annual Meeting of Stockholders and Proxy Statement Thursday, July 31, 2008 11:00 A.M.
+CASUAL MALE RETAIL GROUP, INC. Notice of 2009 Annual Meeting of Stockholders and Proxy Statement Thursday, August 27, 2009 9:00 A.M.